saady789/saady789/README.md

 - Generates icons, lessons, and dynamic game configs with Claude Sonnet and a rule based refinement pipeline
 - Built with Next.js, Turborepo, Prisma, and a full agent workflow that filters vague or unsafe prompts

+🔹 **[Micrograd Engine](https://github.com/saady789/Micrograd-Engine)** – *Autodiff engine built from scratch*
+- Implemented a full reverse mode autodiff system with a Value class, computation graph tracking, and custom backward functions
+- Built Neuron, Layer, and MLP modules from first principles to train simple neural networks without any deep learning frameworks
+- Added visualization support for computation graphs and a PyTorch comparison script to validate gradient correctness

 🔹 **[Resono](https://resono.saady.dev)** – *Spotify-style music streaming app*
 - Full-stack MERN with **Google OAuth** login
 - Upload + play music with **real-time streaming**